MrHassanMurtaza/image-conversion-and-rekognition-lambda/README.md

-> AWS Lambda to convert image file and use aws rekognition to detect labels and store into mysql datbase
+> AWS Lambda to convert image file, store thumbnaiil and previews, and use aws rekognition to detect labels and store into mysql datbase

 # image-conversion-and-rekognition-lambda